Jeffyaoliang/Jeffyaoliang.github.io/_pages/study abroad.md

         display: inline-block;
         color: #999;
         padding: 2px;">
-        Visit Pyramids of Giza, Egypt when transfering from Cairo to Toronto, 06/28/2024
+        Visited Pyramids of Giza, Egypt when transfering from Cairo to Toronto, 06/28/2024
     </div>
     <p> </p>
 </center>